top of page

 DIRECTING SHOWREEL

-Hari was the only Indian to be accepted into the Oscars Gold Program and graduated from the Academy of Motion Picture Arts and Sciences' Mentor-Protegee Initiative under the mentorship of Oscar-nominated filmmaker Ted Melfi.
+Hari was the first Indian national to be accepted into the prestigious Oscars Gold Rising fellowship and graduated from the Academy of Motion Picture Arts and Sciences' Mentor-Protege Initiative under the mentorship of Oscar-nominated filmmaker Ted Melfi.

-His works as a director include films and commercials for the FIFA Soccer World Cup, United Nations, and a fictional short film, shot at Warner Bros.
+His works as a director include films and commercials for the FIFA Soccer World Cup, United Nations, and a fictional short film, “The Fool” shot at Warner Bros.
 Studios - Burbank.

-Hari is currently developing his debut feature film, a story that lives in the liminal space between Indian mythology, science fiction, and the metaphysical.
+He is currently developing a feature film, “Maitreya” that lives in the liminal space between Science-Fiction and horror.

 Behind The Scenes